danielomesi/Social-Network-in-CPP/Readme.md

 Users can interact with the application through a numbered menu system.
 Simply enter the corresponding number to perform an action.

 ## Example
+The app displays statuses of textual type as well as of media type.

 ![Image](./readme-images/statuses-view.png)